Attracting Aviation Investment Fund

 The Queensland Government is providing $100 million into the fund, which at a minimum will be matched dollar-for-dollar by the private sector.

-The focus is to create and fund Queensland’s integrated aviation attraction strategy, where government, airports, airlines, marketing bodies, other private sector entities work together.
+The focus is to create and fund Queensland’s integrated aviation attraction strategy, where government, airports, airlines, marketing bodies, and other private sector entities work together.

 Applications for funding are considered on the merits of the route and how it meets the fund’s mandatory criteria.